 - pull away and withdraw from your life

 - start to regard you as already gone.

-Some of these reactions can be hurtful and frustrating, but they don’t mean that your family and friends don’t care.
-They need time to adjust to the news and come to terms with how they’re feeling.
+Some reactions can feel surprising, frustrating or even hurtful.
+But family and friends also need time to adjust to the news and come to terms with how they’re feeling.